AriFordsham/GHCWiki/type-functions-status.md

 Done:

-- Kind checking for kind signatures.
+- Kind checking of kind signatures.
+- Kind and type checking of instance declarations of indexed types.

 ## Desugaring